 However, not all aircraft will have, or even need to have, a Certificate of Airworthiness and can be operated in the “Experimental” category.
 This category would be for an aircraft that is either not yet certified but is undergoing certification testing (i.e., a temporary classification) or amateur or kit-built and will remain forever in the “Experimental” category.
 The construction of amateur and kit-built aircraft is overseen by the Experimental Aircraft Association (EAA).

 Obviously, not all airplanes are intended for the same purpose.
 In addition, some airplanes are more complicated than others, so the regulations do not need to apply uniformly to every type of airplane.
-For example, a twin-engine turboprop or “commuter” airplane carrying passengers is a more complicated aircraft than a single-engine, two-seater training airplane in regard to its design and operation.
-Therefore, more stringent standards will need to be applied to the commuter airplane, and more straightforward regulations would commensurately apply to the training airplane.
+For example, a twin-engine turboprop or “commuter” airplane carrying passengers is more complicated than a single-engine, two-seater training airplane regarding its design and operation.
+Therefore, more stringent standards must be applied to the commuter airplane, and more straightforward regulations would commensurately apply to the training airplane.

 To this end, the FAA regulations within Part 23 are subdivided into design and airworthiness regulations that will apply specifically to the type, size, and weight of the airplane, i.e.,